Code-Institute-Submissions/Aloy-from-outcast-to-heroine/README.md

 **During development**

 * Jumbotron overflow:
-    * Removed margins and padding and added height in media querie.
+    * Removed margins and padding and added height in media query.
 * Columns not nicely spaced:
     * Set margins on top and bottoms.
 * Anchor link about ID not jumping to right place: